-Employers tell us that a degree alone is no longer enough in a competitive jobs market.
-They are seeking students and graduates who stand out from the crowd through well-developed transferable skills, gained from a range of extra-curricular activities and work experience undertaken during their time at university.
+Today's global employers are seeking students and graduates who stand out from the crowd with well-developed transferable skills, gained from a range of extra-curricular activities and work experience undertaken during university.

-To find out more, visit us in our Careers Centre in The Edge Student Development Centre (outside the Sir Michael Cobham Library, Talbot Campus), open Monday-Friday 8.45am-4.30pm.
-Or access our online careers system MyCareerHub which gives you access – after you have enroled – to the following services and support:
+To find out more, visit us in our Careers Centre in the Edge, Student Development Centre (outside the Sir Michael Cobham Library, Talbot Campus), open Monday-Friday 8.45am-4.30pm.
+You can contact the team directly, or access our online careers system MyCareerHub which gives you access – with your BU username and password – to the following services and support:

-Access to job opportunities – part-time, vacation, placement and graduate jobs
+Access to job opportunities – part-time, vacation, placement & graduate jobs

 MyCareerHub features a job vacancy database offering hundreds of opportunities that local, national and international employers are currently advertising to BU students.
 There is the facility to alert you to any new jobs that are added to the system.
 So you never have to miss out on any new opportunities that become available!
 Visit the Jobs section in MyCareerHub.